Authorities: WV woman awakens from coma, identifies brother - NewsBreak

 Authorities: WV woman awakens from coma, identifies brother

-CHARLESTON, WV (AP) — A West Virginia man has been charged with trying to kill his sister, who recently awakened from a two-year coma and identified him as her attacker, authorities said.
+CHARLESTON, W.Va.
+(AP) — A West Virginia man has been charged with trying to kill his sister, who recently awakened from a two-year coma and identified him as her attacker, authorities said.

 News outlets reported that Wanda Palmer was found unconscious with serious head injuries at her home in Jackson County on June 10, 2020.